Sluimerstand/ProfessionShoppingList/README.md

 A World of Warcraft AddOn that adds a shopping list for tracked recipes.

 Profession Shopping List is an AddOn that allows you to track recipes, and shows you the materials you need to craft them.
-It does not replace the profession windows, it only adds a few buttons and two tracking windows: one for the materials, and one for the recipes.
+It does not replace the profession windows, it only adds a few buttons and a tracking window.

 [CurseForge page](https://www.curseforge.com/wow/addons/profession-shopping-list) | [Wago.io page](https://addons.wago.io/addons/psl)